IrascibleBasil/pharis-mod-list/modlist.md

 ### [Better Clothes Retextured](https://www.nexusmods.com/morrowind/mods/47851)
 A set of high-res retextures for better clothes.
 Currently covers all shirts, skirts and pants from the base game - except for the ashlander shirts and pants.

-The data files for this mod are one file too deep.

 ### [Unique Finery Replacer UFR](https://www.nexusmods.com/morrowind/mods/25725)
 Gives most special and unique amulets, belts, rings, robes, shoes, and amulets new, unique models.